Khoanguyen99/Tot-Nghiep/Project 1 Opencv_FaceRecog/README.txt

 	Pillow                  8.1.2
 After install all, Go to cmd and try "pip list" to watch all your tools which is already installed

-First, Create a folder to save all your data, move all 3 .py file to your folder Create an SQLite3 database
+** This guide is for someone don't know anything, just started learn python and face recognition like me :( First, Create a folder to save all your data, move all 3 .py file to your folder Create an SQLite3 database
 	Database name: "dataFace.db"
 	Table name: "people"
 	Add fields: "ID", Type: "INTERGER", "NOT NULL" + "PRIMARY KEY" Add fields: "Name", Type: "Text", "NOT NULL"

 On Step1:
 	Line 10: Make sure you change source to "dataFace.db" in your directory, if this not working put "r" before your source, For example conn = sqlite3.connect(r"C:\Users\ADMIN\Desktop\Python time\Face Recognizer\dataFace.db")